sumand4l/ccpcst-assignment/README.md

 By <a href="//en.wikipedia.org/wiki/File:Central_Calcutta_Polytechnic.png" title="Fair use of copyrighted material in the context of Central Calcutta Polytechnic">Fair use</a>, <a href="http://polytechnic.wbtetsd.gov.in/centralcalpoly">Link</a>
 </p>

 This is a archive of assignments with solutions of Central Calcutta Polytechnic - Computer Science & Technology Branch of batch 2019-2022.
+This repo is meant to be a learning source for future students and programming enthusiasts.
+Subjects are separated like our Semester wise programs and each subject consists assignments.

-## Table of Contents
+## Contents

 - Third Semester